We would like you to feel at home with us and we will make every effort to respect your privacy and dignity and to meet your individual needs.

 Recognising when a consumer is approaching the end of their life is essential to delivering appropriate, compassionate and timely end-of-life care.

 The prognosis and the way that people respond to medical treatment will vary between individuals.
 This means that there is potential for ambiguity and uncertainty at the end of life.
-This must be honestly and openly acknowledged, and discussed with residents’, substitute decision-makers, families and carers.
+This must be honestly and openly acknowledged, and discussed with consumers’, substitute decision-makers, families and carers.

 Safe and high-quality end-of-life care is consumer and family-centred.
 Whenever possible, it should be aligned with the values, needs and wishes of the individual, and their family or carers.
-Such care should consider the residents’ expressed wishes regarding the circumstances, environment and place in which they wish to die.
+Such care should consider the consumers’ expressed wishes regarding the circumstances, environment and place in which they wish to die.

 Safe and high-quality end-of-life care requires the availability of appropriately qualified, skilled and experienced interdisciplinary teams.